DysnomiaBorealis/weather_app_tomorrow/README.md

 - Upon launching the app, it will request permission to access your location
 - The app will display the current weather for your location
-- Use the search bar to check weather information for other cities
+- Use the city button to check weather information for other cities
-- Swipe down to refresh the weather data
-- Toggle between light and dark themes in the settings

 ## Contributing